Wife-Change-DAO/litepaper/README.md

 2.0 Fart protocol launch
 - Fart is a OlympusDAO clone.
 Its native token is called FART.
 - The rule is exactly the same as OHM.
-Exactly like OHM, FART is a shit shit coin and ought to be dumped into oblivian.
+Exactly like OHM, FART is a shitty shit coin and ought to be dumped into oblivian.
 But anyone is welcome to farm the cosmic yield.
 - the official liquidity of FART will be WCM.
 The bond will be offered in FART-WCM LP tokens.
 - Initial distribution of the FART tokens will be offered in WCM.
 - 10% of the Fart protocol income will be used to for provisioning of the WCM liquidity.